abcboy101/notes/LGPE/README.md

 ## Sensitive words
 There are several changes to move, Ability, and item names that we already saw starting in the international versions of Pokémon Brilliant Diamond and Shining Pearl.
 It's probable that most of the work that was done on LGPE for China was already finished by the time BDSP came out.
-None of these changes are included below.
+None of these changes are included below, and I'll instead focus on changes that haven't been seen in the international versions.

 ### Trainer types
 The names of the following types of Trainers were changed: